Jury Frequently Asked Questions

 - Serve as a volunteer firefighter or member of a volunteer rescue squad or ambulance crew.

-Note that jurors residing farther than 80 miles from the courthouse need not request to be excused and may be reimbursed for an overnight stay near the courthouse, along with meals and incidental expenses, so long as they obtain prior authorization from the jury office.
+Note that even if you live further than 80 miles from the courthouse, you are welcome to participate as a prospective juror.
+If your trip to the courthouse would be inconveniently long, you may be eligible to stay at a hotel near the courthouse with court reimbursement, along with payment for meals and incidental expenses, so long as you obtain prior authorization from the jury office.
 Please call 415-522-2171 for more information.

 May I postpone my service to a later date?